 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of Bisq consists of four parts: general information, fees, deposit methods and security.

 Bisq is a so called “decentralized exchange”.
 Decentralized exchanges are becoming increasingly more popular.
 They are definitely gaining market shares against their centralized counterparts.
-One decentralized exchange that has grown very big lately and that you should also check out is Mercatox.

 How should you know if Bisq is then the best cryptocurrency exchange site for you?
 Well, continue reading.